 Land of Silence and Darkness of Werner Herzog 1971 – The film follows the lives of deafblind people and gives us an idea of the true meaning of loneliness.

-Best Boy of Ira Wohl from 1979 tells the story of a family crisis.
+Best Boy of Ira Wohl from 1979 – The movie tells the story of a family crisis.
 Aging parents wonder what to do about their son, a disabled 50 years old man.
 This is a very moving film with long moments of so-called direct cinema.

-28 Up in 1986 by Michael Apted.
-A TV series that lasted 21 years.
-The series follows the number of children at the age of 6 and then coming back to them when they are mature.
-A Series that is sensitive and interesting.
+28 Up in 1986 by Michael Apted –A TV series that lasted for 21 years and followed the number of children at the age of 6 and then coming back to them when they are mature.

 That’s it.
 If you have any other good examples or other sub-genre in the documentary field that you want me to talk about, please let me know.